AsmaaKhairallah/Hello-World2/README.md

 # Hello-World2
-     How to sync or share project from Visual Studio to a GitHub Repository     How to clone a GitHub Repository in Visual Studio?
+1.How to sync or share project from Visual Studio to a GitHub Repository
+2.How to clone a GitHub Repository in Visual Studio?